appcircleio/appcircle-docusaurus/docs/workflows/android-specific-workflow-steps/app-center-android-distribution.md

 The Appcircle **App Center Android Distribute** step allows you to seamlessly distribute your Android applications and mapping files to [App Center](https://appcenter.ms).

 :::caution
 Please note that you can also distribute your app via Appcircle.
-Utilising Appcircle's Distribute module enhances manageability within the platform.
+Utilizing Appcircle's distribution modules enhances manageability within the platform.

 For more details, please refer to the following links:

 - [Appcircle Testing Distribution](https://docs.appcircle.io/distribute/)
 - [Appcircle Enterprise App Store](https://docs.appcircle.io/enterprise-appstore/)
 - [Appcircle Publish](https://docs.appcircle.io/publish-module/)